Transfer matrix in counting problems made easy: Numerical results and finite-size effects via an efficient computational method.

 where $h_{L}=\frac{1}{L^{2}}$, with $L=1,2,3,4...$, one get $W\rightarrow W_{\infty }$ in the limit $L\rightarrow \infty $.
 The BST method considers a sequence of extrapolants \cite{BSTHenkel}, which in our case can be given by:

 where $\omega $\ is a free parameter.

 Considering that one has the values of $W$\ for $L=1,2,...,L_{\max }$, represented by $W_{0,0}$, $W_{1,0}$, $W_{2,0}$, ..., $W_{L_{\max }-1,0}$, from Eq. \ref{Eq:recurrence} one obtains the subsequent values.
-However such extrapolation is based on a binary three, according to the table of extrapolants:
+However such extrapolation are based on a binary tree, according to the table of extrapolants:

 where with $W_{0,0}$\ and $W_{1,0}$, one obtains $W_{0,1}$, with $W_{1,0}$\ and $W_{2,0}$, one obtains $W_{1,1}$, and so successively.
 The same rule is used to obtain the subsequent generations until one obtains $W_{0,L-1}$\ which is the best approximant to $W_{\infty }$, the root of the binary tree.
 This is computationally performed by considering that for each $ m=1,...,L_{\max }-1$, $n$ goes from $0$\ to $L-1-m$.